Ted-V/portfolio/README.md

 [This quick installation guide](https://github.com/Ted-V/portfolio/blob/main/resources/Ubuntu%20VM%20Guide/ubuntu_vm_installation_guide.md) explains how to use Oracle’s VirtualBox software to install Ubuntu Linux on a virtual machine.

 **Background:** Virtual machines fascinate me.
 Early on in my programming education I was advised to set up a virtual machine where I would do all of my coding work.
 I thought it was neat to have a separate workspace where I could toy around with Linux and not worry so much about breaking my computer.
-As an aspiring technical writer, I wrote this guide strictly for experience.
-The target reader is someone looking to quickly set up a virtual machine without getting bogged down in configuration.
+As an aspiring technical writer, I wrote this guide to gain experience working with Markdown and Snag It.
+The guide is intended to help someone quickly set up a virtual machine without getting bogged down in configuration.

 # Summary Report: Test Session on IBM.com

 [This report](resources/ibm_exploratory_test_summary.pdf) summarizes an exploratory test session I performed on IBM.com’s UI.
 The report highlights a defect in their feature that allows potential clients to book sales meetings.

-**Background:** In addition to technical writing, I am interested in software testing as a potential career.
-I recently passed ISTQB’s foundation level testing exam and have been practicing testing skills on websites to help me gain experience.
-I wrote this report as a way to practice my writing and testing skills.
+**Background:** In addition to technical writing, I am interested in software testing and quality assurance.
+I recently passed ISTQB’s foundation level testing exam and have been practicing testing skills on websites to gain some practical experience.
+I wrote this report as a way to practice both writing and testing skills.
 I wrote for an expert audience.

 # Game Manual: How to Play Chess